D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 Michael J. Murray - D.R.
 Horton, Inc.

 Thanks, Bob.
-There's always a little bit more in SG&A, and really, our focus is just to continue to watch everything that we do.
-We certainly want to make sure we have an infrastructure to support growth, but just to watch everything that we spend, watch every ad (27:24) that we make, every hire that we make to make sure that's absolutely needed.
+There's always a little more in SG&A, and really, our focus is just to continue to watch everything that we do.
+We certainly want to make sure we have an infrastructure to support growth, but just to watch everything that we spend, watch every ad that we make, every hire that we make to make sure that's absolutely needed.

-And then, if we're doing that, while we're growing the business at 10% to 15%, we would expect to continue to squeeze out a little bit more out of SG&A, whether that's 10 basis points or 30 basis points, it may fluctuate a bit, but we would expect to continue to push it down little bit further as we go in 2018.
+And then, if we're doing that, while we're growing the business at 10% to 15%, we would expect to continue to squeeze out a little bit more out of SG&A, whether that's 10 basis points or 30 basis points, it may fluctuate a bit, but we would expect to continue to push it down a little bit further as we go in 2018.

 David V. Auld - D.R.
 Horton, Inc.

-We ask our operators to get better every day, make it a little easier to build houses in the field, and sell houses in the sales offices.
+We ask our operators to get better every day, make it a little easier to build houses in the field and sell houses in the sales offices.
 And if we keep doing...

 Robert Wetenhall - RBC Capital Markets LLC